JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 # Perfect pixels and anti-aliasing

-## Antialiasing
+## Anti-aliasing

-The process of converting precise graphic shapes to a grid of pixels is automatically performed by Luxor/Cairo when you save the drawing as a PNG file.
-If you make an SVG or PDF drawing, this process is carried out by the application you use to view or display the file.
+The process of converting precise graphic shapes to a grid of pixels is automatically performed by Luxor when you save the drawing as a PNG file.
+If you make an SVG or PDF drawing, this process is carried out at a later stage, by the application you use to view or display the file.

-It's usually better to defer the conversion as long as possible.
-Eventually - unless you're using a pen plotter or laser cutter - your smooth outlines will have to be converted ("rasterized") to a grid of colored pixels for their final journey to the analogue world.
+It's usually better to defer this conversion as long as possible.
+Of course, eventually - unless you're using a pen plotter or laser cutter - your smooth outlines will have to be converted ("rasterized") to a grid of colored pixels for their final journey to the analogue world.

-The smoothing process includes "anti-aliasing".
+The conversion to PNG includes "anti-aliasing", which gradually changes the colors of pixels along a boundary so as to avoid the grid-like "staircase" effect.
 You can, to some extent, adjust the amount of anti-aliasing used when you make drawings in Luxor.

 ```@setup draw_matrix